4py/BoF/Ex0/README.md

-You have to exploit this program to change "modified" and get the "You Win"
+You have to exploit this program to change "modified" and get "You Win"